mittelmark/microemacs/doc/me.md

 __PATH__

 : The $PATH  environment  variable  is used on most  operating  systems  as a search path for executable  files.
-This $PATH environ‐ ment variable must be defined with  MicroEmacs 2009 on the search path.
+This $PATH environment variable must be defined with  MicroEmacs 2009 on the search path.
 Under UNIX this is set in the .login, .cshrc or .profile file i.e.